ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

   IdentityFile "/absolute/path/to/private-key.pem"

-Or you can use an ssh-agent
+Or you can use an ssh-agent.

 ansible_network_os auto-detection
 ---------------------------------